BlueAndGold.com - Notre Dame Practice Report: Offense

 Notre Dame Practice Report: Offense

-The Notre Dame offense had a rough go of it during much of the open periods of the Thursday (Aug.
-9) practice that was open to the media.
-During today’s Saturday (Aug.
-11) practice, the offense was more productive.

-It was an up-and-down performance, but at the end of the day that’s what a head coach wants.
-Plays being made on both sides of the ball, and the offense made more plays during this practice than we saw two days ago.
+Notre Dame completed its 11th practice of the 2018 fall camp on Wednesday (Aug.
+15), and the Irish offense showed that it is starting to hit its stride.

-We already broke down the performance of the quarterbacks, so now we get to the rest of the offense.
+We already broke down the quarterback performances from practice, now we move onto the rest of the offense.

 Subscribe today to read the full article and get everything Rivals has to offer.